 If the data still doesn't make sense to you, try the following:

-The App Event Builder generates the code for your pre-defined or custom event.
+The App Event Builder generates the code for your standard or custom event.